mahmoud/clastic/docs/tutorial.rst

   and the render factory.

-- Finally, the ``home`` function generates the data to be passed to the template.
+- Finally, the ``home`` function generates the data that the template needs.
-  The form will contain two dropdown lists for all available time zones, so we have to pass that list.
+  The form in the template will contain two dropdown lists for all available time zones, so we have to pass that list.
   Here, we construct this as a list of dictionaries where the keys are the location names